-Again, due to space restrictions, we defer the proof of this theorem to the full online version of our paper.
+Again, the proof of this theorem is deferred to the appendix.

 7. IMPLEMENTATION AND MICROBENCHMARKS

 In order to demonstrate the practicality of our schemes, we implemented both our weakly-nonoutsourceable and stronglynonoutsourceable puzzle schemes and provide benchmark results below.

 Metrics.
 We are concerned with two main performance criteria.
 First, the size of a ticket and cost of verifying a ticket should be minimal, since each participant on the network is expected to verify every ticket independently.
 Second, in order for our scheme to be an effective deterrent, the cost and latency required to "steal" a ticket should be low enough that it is at least plausible for an outsourcing server to compute a stolen ticket and propagate it throughout the network before any other solution is found.